alainwelliver/deep-learning-speedrun-project/nanogpt/README.md

 ### "Training script not found"

-Make sure you're running from the project root or the nanogpt/ directory, and that `train_gpt.py` exists in the nanogpt/ directory.
+Make sure you're running from the nanogpt/ directory, and that the training script exists in the `experiments/` directory.

 ### "No validation loss captured"